lottiejudge-source/beaverbot/README.md

 PASSWORD (your SmartAssessor password)
 ```

+Commit your changes and manually trigger the GitHub Action to log your on the job hours.

 ## Running locally

 If you want to run the program locally, you'll need to add a `.env` to the root of the directory, containing:

 ```